 The current members of the Compensation Committee are Susan H. Billat (chair), John Chenault and David T. ibnAle.
+On the recommendation of the Nominating and Corporate Governance Committee of our Board of Directors, our Board of Directors expects that our Compensation Committee will consist of Mr. ibnAle (chair), Mr. Edman and Ms. Liggett following the 2015 Annual Meeting of Stockholders.
 Our Board of Directors has determined each member of the committee is independent as defined under NASDAQ and SEC rules.
-The Compensation Committee met four times in 2013.
+The Compensation Committee met six times in 2014.

-Nominating and Corporate Governance Committee: Among other matters, our Nominating and Corporate Governance Committee:
+Nominating and Corporate Governance Committee.
+Among other matters, our Nominating and Corporate Governance Committee:

-identifies individuals qualified to fill independent director positions and recommends directors for appointment to committees of our Board of Directors:
+identifies individuals qualified to fill independent director positions and recommends directors for appointment to committees of our Board of Directors;